 Users must comply with the specific Terms and Conditions of Use or License Agreement for the applicable electronic resource, which may deviate from the general guidelines noted on this page.

 Questions on specific terms and conditions of electronic resources may be sent to [email protected]

-Copyrighted materials may be used for teaching activities only in accordance with this policy.
+Copyrighted materials shall be used for teaching activities only in accordance with this Policy.
 Faculty members, instructors or other authorised personnel should carefully review any copyrighted material to be used and determine whether they need to seek permission from the copyright owner.

 Teaching materials must be made available only in password-protected areas and access to documents must be restricted to current EUI members and limited to the duration of the course.

-The Library strongly recommends its users to insert a link to the licensed document, since downloading the texts and making these available online may be prohibited by the terms and conditions of some licensed electronic resources.
+Users are asked to share electronic documents via a link to the licensed document (e.g. in Brightspace or BlueCloud Course Lists), since making or distributing electronic copies to students may be prohibited by the terms and conditions of licensed electronic resources.

 Principle: All researchers should make their own personal copies.